 Dawn served on the committee to revise the university’s sexual harassment policy and received the Women of Vision and Courage award from the President’s Commission on the Status of Women (PCSW).
 She is a member of the honor society of Phi Kappa Phi, recipient of their Kathryn Greely fellowship in 2013, and highlighted in the Phi Kappa Phi Forum in 2014.
 After gaining a full-tuition teaching fellowship, Dawn taught Women’s Studies and Activism at Oregon State University, where she completed her Master of Arts in Women’s Studies in 2016.

-Dawn has served as a board member for Shelter From the Storm, and founded the non-profit E.S.T.E.A.M.
+Dawn is an original member of the survivors's group "Survivor to Survivor" and a current member of the Coalition to Abolish Slavery & Trafficking (CAST) in Los Angeles.
+She has served as a board member for Shelter From the Storm, and founded the non-profit E.S.T.E.A.M.
 (Empowering Successful Teens through Education, Awareness & Mentoring), dedicated to assisting teens who are struggling to find a safe and successful path to adulthood.
 She has also developed the “Mirrors of Me” girl’s art, writing and mentoring camp for at-risk and marginalized youth.

 Dawn is the proud parent of a beautiful daughter; she is also an active member in her recovery program and has practiced a clean and sober lifestyle since 1998.